surendiran04/MIPS_Assembly/README.md

  7 - get double    <br>
  8 - get string

+<h3>Branch Instruction:</h3> <br>
 b target_label similiar to j target_label (both will not return to the main fn where it get called)

-beq $register, $register, target_label beq - branches to the target_label if the values stored in the two registers are equal bne – branch if the two registers are not equal. blt – branch if the first register is less than the second register. ble – branch if the first register is less than or equal to the second register. bgt – branch if the first register is greater than the second register. bge – branch if the first register is greater than or equal to the second register.
+beq $register, $register, target_label  <br>
+beq - branches to the target_label if the values stored in the two registers are equal  <br>
+bne – branch if the two registers are not equal. <br>
+blt – branch if the first register is less than the second register. <br>
+ble – branch if the first register is less than or equal to the second register. <br>
+bgt – branch if the first register is greater than the second register.  <br>
+bge – branch if the first register is greater than or equal to the second register. <br>